-When you're in the market for the best DDR4 RAM, sometimes you need a tour guide to walk you through the options.
+When you're in the market for the best RAM for gaming, sometimes you need a tour guide to walk you through the options.
 Especially for streamers and avid multitaskers, RAM plays one of the more pivotal roles within your PC's chassis.
 Luckily, we're here to spot out the memory modules that give you the most bang for your buck.
-From leading hardware brands like Corsair, G.Skill and Ballistix, below are the products members of our devoted hardware team have tested thoroughly before vouching for their purchasability below.
-And while you're at it, check out the best CPUs for gaming and the best SSDs for gaming, as well as the best gaming motherboard for the complete PC building experience.
+From leading hardware brands like Corsair, G.Skill and Ballistix, below are the products members of our devoted hardware team have tested thoroughly before personally vouching for their purchasability.
+Always up to date with the latest models and configurations, we're bound to see the next best RAM for gaming spring up at Computex 2019, which is admittedly right around the corner.

 1. Corsair Dominator Platinum RGB 32GB DDR4-3200MHz